Christina stepped back wiping tears from her cheeks. “Don’t tell mom! She’ll worry if she knows I’m upset.” Paul smiled, ‘like mother like daughter’.

 “Well, I beg to differ.
 I’ve seen young people act out and commit unspeakable acts of cruelty, steal, lie, cheat raised by caring parents and others that practically raised themselves because their parents were indifferent, uncaring, or too involved with their career to consider the results to a child.
 At some point, it is about individual choices, but I really believe they copy your outlook actions and expectations more than make choices.
 Eventually, they feel comfortable and strong enough to make them by themselves.”

 Eilea sighed contentedly.
-“She’s right about one thing, you are not only important to me, but I didn’t realise exactly what was missing until I met you.
+“She’s right about one thing, you are not only important to me, but I didn’t realize exactly what was missing until I met you.
 You’re pretty special.”
 She sealed the thought with a heart-stopping kiss that set him back on his heels.